The Case for Time in Causal DAGs: Nontemporal Causal DAGs

-These problems are symptomatic of the tension that arises from the contrast between the essential role of time in causation and the nontemporality of causal DAGs.
-In the remainder of this section we demonstrate that this contrast is problematic on a fundamental level: it leads to ambiguity regarding the interpretation of causal DAGs and obstructs the evaluation of the validity of the acyclicity assumption.
-For these reasons, we make the case for incorporating the notion of time in an explicit and principled fashion into the definition of variables in causal DAGs.
+These problems are symptomatic of the tension that arises from the contrast between the essential role of time in causation and the nontemporality of causal DAGs: it is unclear whether a given nontemporal DAG relates quantities at all, any, or some specific time points, and hence how acyclicity should be justified.
+Moreover, many real-world variables of interest such as \textit{economic inflation}, \textit{precipitation}, or \textit{clinical depression}, are complex temporal aggregations.
+For these reasons, we make the case for incorporating the notion of time into the definition of variables in causal DAGs in an explicit and principled fashion.